Becky Druhan

-Rebecca Druhan (born April 23, 1976) is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
-Until October 27, 2025 she represented the riding of Lunenburg West as a member of the Progressive Conservative Association of Nova Scotia; she currently sits as and Independent MLA.
+Rebecca Carol Druhan (born April 23, 1976) is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election, representing the riding of Lunenburg West.
+First elected as a member of the Progressive Conservative Association of Nova Scotia, she left the party in October 2025 and then sat as an independent MLA until 2026, when she joined the Nova Scotia Liberal Party.